bax082024/RandomPictureSelector/README.md

 2. **Shuffle Images**:
    - Click the `START` button to shuffle images.
-   - The application will display a sequence of images and randomly select the final image.
+   - The application will shuffle trough the images and randomly select the final image.

 3. **Move Images**:
    - Use the `Move` button to transfer images from the `Used Images` list back to the `Inserted Images` list.